DncrJim/disktest/README.md

 ## Possible Future Development
 - [ ] insert time stamps in log
+- [ ] check for dependencies (based on selected flags) before running
 - [ ] update "**skipping" and "**starting" inserts to make sure they log correctly
-- [ ] confirm if r/w speed test is destructive
+- [x] confirm if r/w speed test is destructive
   - [ ] optional: add r/w test for when drive is in use?
 - [ ] add confirmation messages at beginning of script
-  - [ ] confirm device name and if badblocks/zfs is selected, confirm data erasure
+  - [ ] confirm device name and
+  - [x] if badblocks/zfs is selected, confirm data erasure
 - [ ] set up to run program in background
 - [ ] allow input of a list of multiple drives
 - [ ] flags for automatic enable/disable of individual tests
-  - [ ] -b flag for run in background
+  - [ ] -u flag for run in unattended mode (background/disown)
   - [ ] -z flag for zfs
 -[ ] implement F3 as an additional test to check for fake size reporting drives?